On this page

 This produces docs/products/newcorp/index.md with frontmatter (title, description, created date) and a body that follows your styleguide rules.
 The page is ready to build and deploy.

-Wire automatically excludes your own domain from search results so Claude works with external sources only.
+Wire automatically excludes your own domain from search results so the AI works with external sources only.
 Every page requires at least one external citation, enforced by the styleguide, checked by the audit system.

 Updating with News